-At BUGS-GON, we offer tree service for Kamloops and the surrounding communities.
-We provide comprehensive pest control service for all types of trees including ornamental and evergreen trees.
-There are a number of pests that can infest a tree.
-Listed below are some of the insects and pests that you can look for that we are able to treat.
-If you think you are in need of tree service, contact us to find out more information about quotes.
+At Bugs Gon, we offer comprehensive tree service for all types of trees, including evergreens and ornamentals.
+We provide pest control service for all types of trees, including ornamental and evergreen trees.
+Listed below are some of the insects and pests that we are able to treat.
+If you think you are in need of tree service, contact us to find out more information.

 There are many varieties of this insect.
 Some of them are: Rosy Apple Aphids, Woolly Apple Aphids, Black Cherry Aphids and Green Aphids.

 Eggs hatch as buds break in the spring.
 There may be several generations during the season.
 Winged adults return to mate, lay eggs and overwinter on trees.

 Inspect trees in May to see if infestation is general and severe enough to threaten fruit.
 No treatment thresholds have been established for aphids.
 Begin monitoring in early summer.

 Cultural –Treat perennial cankers.
 Remove suckers in summer to eliminate a source of population development.
 Prune out water sprouts in August; paint large pruning cuts with commercial pruning paint to discourage aphid populations.

 Begins to emerge from pupae in the soil in early June and continues to emerge throughout August.
 The fly begins laying eggs under the skin of cherries when the fruit first turns red.